BuoySoftware/guides/rituals/anthony.md

 	*  Skim room notification's as they come in and leverage slack reminders if attention isn't needed immediately
 	*  Surface to someone with more context if I'm unable to address it in the moment
 *  While running test suites
-	*  Add acceptance criteria to current Trello ticket
+	*  Add acceptance criteria to current Trello story
-	*  Add engineering notes to current Trello ticket
+	*  Add engineering notes to current Trello story
 	*  Follow up on async communications
 	*  Skim and choose next open todo
 *  On task burn out